 Businesses that are already exporting or planning to start exporting need to follow some basic steps to ensure they comply with U.S. export regulations.
 While the following six steps are by no means all-inclusive, they should provide companies with a starting point for implementing an export compliance plan.

 Most exporters are familiar with the Harmonized System (HS) or Schedule B codes used to classify products for duty, quota and statistical purposes.
 However, exporters are often less aware of the requirement that they determine whether or not their products are controlled for export by the Department of Commerce or the Department of State.
-See Chapter III.
+See Chapter IV.

 There are several reasons the U.S. government prevents exports to certain countries without an export license.
 In the most extreme cases, the U.S. has placed embargoes on countries like Iran and Syria for supporting terrorist activities.
 In other cases, the U.S. restricts companies and individuals from exporting certain products to specific countries for reasons of national security, nuclear nonproliferation, chemical and biological weapons, or one of several other reasons outlined in the EAR.